roboscienceorg/book/source/Planning/ExplorationandNavigation.rst

 in the same types of domains.
 The advantage often is the possible use of direct routes which can shorten travel distances.

-.. raw:: latex
+.. _`bug3path`:

-   \centering

 .. figure:: PlanningFigures/bug3
-   :alt: An example of a path using the Bug 3 algorithm.[bug3path]
+   :align: center
+   :width: width

-   An example of a path using the Bug 3 algorithm.[bug3path]
+   An example of a path using the Bug 3 algorithm.

-However, note that for Figure \ `[bugmaze] <#bugmaze>`__, Bug 2 will difficulties reaching the goal where Bug 1 and 3 succeed.
+However, note that for :numref:`bugmaze`, Bug 2 will difficulties reaching the goal where Bug 1 and 3 succeed.

-.. raw:: latex
+.. _`bugmaze`:

-   \centering

 .. figure:: PlanningFigures/bugmaze
-   :alt: Trace this with the different bug algorithms: bug 1 and 3 succeed and bug 2 fails. [bugmaze]
+   :width: 60%
+   :align: center

-   Trace this with the different bug algorithms: bug 1 and 3 succeed and bug 2 fails. [bugmaze]
+   Trace this with the different bug algorithms: bug 1 and 3 succeed and bug 2 fails.